millerchase/readme-generator/README.md

 ## Questions

-For any additional questions:

-* Find me on GitHub at [millerchase](https://github.com/millerchase)
+For any additional questions, find me on GitHub @ [millerchase](https://github.com/millerchase)

-* Or contact me directly at: test@email.com